pavanjvm/trance/README.md

 ---

-With these steps, you're set up to utilize Trance effectively in your development environment!
+With these steps, you're set up to utilize Trance effectively in your development environment !